 The macro ALLOC\1D() takes three arguments: a pointer (called PNTR), an integer specifying the number of elements (NUM), and a data type (TYPE).
-The macro uses calloc() to obtain the desired amount of memory.
-It then checks if the allocation was successful.
+In line 2 the macro uses calloc() to obtain the desired amount of memory.
+Then, in line 3, it checks if the allocation was successful.
 Recall that calloc() will return NULL if it failed to allocate the requested memory.
 In C, the exclamation mark is also the "not operator."
 So, if the value of PNTR is NULL (or, thought of another way, "false"), then !PNTR would be true.
 If the memory allocation failed, two error messages are printed (one message is generated using the system function perror(), the other uses fprintf() and writes the output to stderr, which is typically the screen).
-The program is then terminated with the exit () command.
+The program is then terminated with the exit() command.

-With this macro in our code we could create an array ez with 200 elements with statements such as
+With this macro in our code we could create an array ez with 200 elements with statements such as double \ez;

-'''

-double ez;

-ALLOC_1D(ez, 200, double);
+ALLOC\1D(ez, 200, double);

-'''